-- They decided to do Samvatsari on the 50th day from Ashadha Sud 15 as defined in the Jain Ägam literature.
-Hence in a year if there is no Vriddhi month of either Shrävan or Bhädarvä then they celebrate Samvatsari on Bhädarvä Sud 5 which is one day later than the Murtipujak sect and hence they start Paryushan one day later. - 2.
-If a particular leap year of the Hindu calendar has either a Shrävan or Bhädarvä month as a Vriddhi month then Samvatsari is celebrated one month earlier because they decided not to violate the 50 day limit from Ashädh Sud 15 as defined in the scriptures. - If Bhädarvä Sud 5 is a Vriddhi Tithi, then they will celebrate Samvatsari on the first Sud 5 day because it meets the 50th day limit.
+- 1. They decided to do Samvatsari on the 50th day from Ashadha Sud 15 as defined in the Jain Ägam literature.
+Hence in a normal year (no Vriddhi months of Shrävan or Bhädarvä) they celebrate Samvatsari on Bhädarvä Sud 5 which is one day later than the Murtipujak sect and hence they start Paryushan one day later. - 2.
+If a particular leap year of the Hindu calendar has either a Shrävan or Bhädarvä month as a Vriddhi month then Samvatsari is celebrated one month earlier because they decided not to violate the 50 day limit from Ashädh Sud 15 as defined in the scriptures. - 3.
+If Bhädarvä Sud 5 is a Vriddhi Tithi, then they will celebrate Samvatsari on the first Sud 5 day because it meets the 50th day limit.
 In the year 2005 they did Samvatsari on the same day with the majority of the Murtipujak sect Bhädarvä Sud 4 to meet the 50th day limit.